 A large concern recently has been regarding smoke from laser and electrosurgical procedures.
-Surgical plume, or laser plume, refers to smoke created from the surgical process.
+A surgical plume, or laser plume, refers to smoke created from the surgical process.
 It is particularly common with dermatosurgical procedures.

 Surgical plume involves vaporized tissue particles, pathogens, and toxic gases.
 This is a hazard to the patient, the surgeon, and other people in the building.
 Protective measures must be taken when laser procedures are used to prevent the inhalation of laser plume.
 ULPA filters are the most effective measure taken to prevent inhalation of surgical smoke.

 Why is Surgical Plume a Risk?